raine/npm-install-to/README.md

 ### key features

+- does not introduce npm as dependency, by using globally installed npm
 - allows installing modules to a specific directory
 - optimized for performance: calling with already installed packages should be as quick as possible